dcblogdev/pdo-wrapper/README.md

 #Raw

 A raw query is a query that is not ran through a prepared statement and will execute the query passed directly.
-Useful when crating a table.
+Useful when creating a table.

 ````
 $db->raw("CREATE TABLE IF NOT EXISTS members (
   memberID INT(11) NOT NULL AUTO_INCREMENT,
+  firstName VARCHAR(255) NOT NULL,
-  username VARCHAR(255) NOT NULL,
+  lastnName VARCHAR(255) NOT NULL,
-  password VARCHAR(255) NOT NULL,
+  email VARCHAR(255) NOT NULL,
   PRIMARY KEY (memberID))"
 );
 ````